pkassar/my-CV/README.md

 Mathematics graduate with two years working in the music industry.

-I am looking for my first job as a Full Stack Junior Developer where I can grow my skills whilst exploring my love for music.
+I am looking for my first job as a Full Stack Junior Developer where I can improve my skills day in day out.

 ## A little bit of story